Architecture and Security at SFDevTools

 Data Flow

-1. Authentication The frontend uses Supabase Auth (PKCE flow) for user sign-in.
-On success, a JWT is issued and attached to every backend request, which the backend validates on each call.
+1. Authentication The frontend uses Better Auth (magic link and Google OAuth) for user sign-in.
+On success, a session token is issued and attached to every backend request, which the backend validates on each call.

 2. Connecting a Salesforce Org